SriLikesToSing/universalTuringMachineC-/README.md

 ## Examples

    The program includes examples of Turing machines that you can simulate.
-Uncomment the example you want to run in the main function of the turing_machine_simulator.cpp file.
+Uncomment the example you want to run in the main function of the main.cpp file.

    # Simple Incrementer Turing Machine
    ```bash